Improve the Air Quality of Your Home

 Make a chemical-free zone

-Many people don’t realize about their home is how much they use chemicals!
-Even if you claim not to care about cleaning or anything else around the house, there will still be cleaners being used for other things.
-For example, did you know that many dryer sheets contain chemicals that can cause respiratory distress?
-This includes formaldehyde which irritates mucous membranes and is a known carcinogen.
+Many people don’t realize how much they use chemicals in their homes!
+Even if you claim not to care about cleaning or anything else around the house, cleaners will still be used for other things.
+For example, did you know many dryer sheets contain chemicals that can cause respiratory distress?
+This includes formaldehyde, which irritates mucous membranes and is a known carcinogen.

 Another source of chemical exposure you may not be aware of comes from scented candles and essential oils.
-These can create respiratory discomfort for those with allergies and asthma, so try not to make a habit of using them in your home.
+These can create respiratory discomfort for those with allergies and asthma, so try not to use them in your home.

 If you use cleaners around the house, try to find natural alternatives that don’t have many chemicals or are unscented.
 You might also want to check the ingredient list on paint, plastics, solvents, pesticides, etc., for anything harmful.

 One other thing to consider is the furnace and the air conditioner.
 They are both a source of chemicals in your home, so they can be a place where you minimize chemical exposure if you’re trying to lead a more natural lifestyle.
-If possible, speak with furnace specialists about furnaces that don’t have additives or filters that contain harmful chemicals.
+If possible, speak with furnace specialists about furnaces without additives or filters containing harmful chemicals.

 Could you keep it clean?